poornima1707/Netflix-sql-project/README.md

 - **Content Analysis by Release Year, Country, and Duration**: Study the content by release year, origin country, and length to reveal patterns in Netflix's content catalog and regional preferences.
 - **Explore and Categorize Content by Keywords**: Group and classify content based on specific keywords or themes to identify trends and unique content types within the catalog.
 ## Dataset
 The data for this project is sourced from the Kaggle dataset:
-Dataset Link: <a href=          Movies Dataset
+-Dataset Link: <a href="https://www.kaggle.com/datasets/shivamb/netflix-shows?resource=download">Movies Dataset</a>
 ## Schema
 ```sql
 CREATE TABLE netflix